 An easement exists on the northern side of this site and the two adjoining sites in Reid Promenade, which permits vehicular access from Davidson Terrace to the City's No. 9 car parking area.
 This car parking area is located in the centre of the street block bounded by Davidson Terrace/Reid Promenade/Lakeside Drive/ Shelton Avenue.
-The car parking spaces for the proposed development can be accessed from either Davidson Terrace or Reid Promenade via the easement (refer to attachment 2).
+The car parking spaces for the proposed development can be accessed from either Davidson Terrace or Reid Promenade via the easement (Attachment 2 refers).

+The Structure Plan adopted under DPS2 contains specific provisions for development.
+Clause 4.2.3 of DPS2 provides for the application of the structure Plan in Lieu of the Codes in such a case.
 The table below shows the relevant development standards contained within the Joondalup City Centre Development Plan and Manual (JCCDPM):

 Standard Required Provided

 Front Setback 0m 0m

 Side Setback As per BCA 0m

-Secondary street 0m 0m
+Secondary s street 0m 0m

 setback

-Plot Ratio 1.0 1102m maximum 0.79 (848m2)
+Plot Ratio 1.0 1102m 2 maximum 0.79 (848m2)

 Height 13.5m at street frontage 9.0m maximum

 Parking 1 bay per 30m2 Net lettable 17 Parking Bays

 area (Commercial) and 1 bay provided

 per dwelling (Residential) =

 total parking bays 17